upmaru/memovee-tama/tmdb-movie-browsing/querying.md

     - Use nested genre query with 2-4 relevant genres
     - Use `"next": "sort-or-filter-results"`
   - **Examples of fallback progression**:
-    - **Example**: Original "in the mind, subconscious, dream world, mental landscape" → Text Fallback "mind, dreams" → Genre Fallback ["Drama", "Thriller", "Sci-Fi"]
+    - **Example**: Original "movies set primarily inside someone's mind or dreams, films about subconscious, psychological dream world stories" → Text Fallback "mind, dreams" → Genre Fallback ["Drama", "Thriller", "Sci-Fi"]
-    - **Example**: Original "Blade Runner, cyberpunk, dystopian, future, noir" → Text Fallback "cyberpunk, sci-fi" → Genre Fallback ["Sci-Fi", "Thriller", "Action"]
+    - **Example**: Original "Blade Runner cyberpunk dystopian future films, noir science fiction movies" → Text Fallback "cyberpunk, sci-fi" → Genre Fallback ["Sci-Fi", "Thriller", "Action"]
-    - **Example**: Original "family saga, brother rivalry, western epic, frontier, cattle ranch, family feud" → Text Fallback "western, family" → Genre Fallback ["Western", "Drama", "War"]
+    - **Example**: Original "western family saga films about brothers and rivalry, frontier epic movies about cattle ranches" → Text Fallback "western, family" → Genre Fallback ["Western", "Drama", "War"]
-    - **Example**: Original "Legends of the Fall, epic family saga, period drama, Montana ranch, love triangle, brotherhood, war, 20th century" → Text Fallback "family drama" → Genre Fallback ["Drama", "Romance", "War"]
+    - **Example**: Original "epic family saga films about brotherhood and war, period drama movies set on Montana ranches" → Text Fallback "family drama" → Genre Fallback ["Drama", "Romance", "War"]

 ## Important
 - You will be provided with an index definition that tells you that tells you what the index name is and the definition of each of the property.